Oromendia/oromendia/README.md

 # Introduction

-This is an R package with the suite of functions I use for daily work.
+This is an R package with the suite of functions used for daily work.
 Page with common plots will be added soon.

 Package can be installed by running:
 ```{r,eval=FALSE}